 Where does your business come into the process?
 How can you help these customers and why should they work with you?
 Understanding what you can and can’t do for customers is absolutely essential – because this will ensure you only ever work with people who are a “good fit” for your business.

 4) Talk to prospects

 In order to understand the whole purchase decision process, you need to interview prospects as well as customers (both good and bad to determine fit).
 Use the data you have on potential prospects to work out how and why they came to your business.

 5) Talk to your sales team

 Who does your sales team engage with on a daily basis?
 What questions are people asking them and where are these people from?
-Your sales team has the most exposure to those you want to work with so make sure you utilise their insight and expertise to build profiles.
+Your sales team has the most exposure to those you want to work with so make sure you utilize their insight and expertise to build profiles.

 6) Check out your competitors

-Another really good way to work out who you should be targeting is to look at your competitors and see what they are doing with their content, social media and paid advertisements.
+Another really good way to work out who you should be targeting is to look at your competitors and see what they are doing with their content, social media, and paid advertisements.
 You can use their approach as a basis and refine your personas from there.

 After developing your buyer personas, you need to run a content audit.
 A content audit is where you look at all of your content assets and assign them to specific stages of the buyer journey.